quentinbutler/okta-on-call-bot/README.md

-# okta-pagerduty-slack-oncall-bot
+# On-Call Bot For Slack

 ## Before you get started / prerequisites

 Before you get started, you will need:

-Access to an Okta tenant with Okta Workflows enabled for your org
+- Access to an Okta tenant with Okta Workflows enabled for your org

-Slack Business+
+- Slack

-PagerDuty
+- PagerDuty

 ## Problem